Dowell-Lab/Tfit/README.md

 ## Tfit model
 Unlike the `bidir` module which utilizes an average or template version of the mixture model to scan the entire genome quickly, the `model` module will attempt to find (by maximum likelihood estimation, MLE) the best set of parameters (sigma,lambda, pi, w) on a per region of interest basis.
 Such a routine is especially valuable if it is believed that pausing or strand bias is changing following experimental perturbation.
 In addition, running the model module on the PRELIMHITS.bed file will greatly decrease the number of false positives as the MLE estimates will more accurately reflect the underlying structure of the region of interest rather than a static template model.
 In short, MLE estimates are computed by the EM algorithm which is a convergent optimization method found commonly in gaussian mixture modeling and cluster analysis.

-The `model` module is therefore meant as an extension of the `bidir` module and as such should always be run in succession.
+The `model` module is therefore meant as an extension of the `prelim` module or the FStitch `bidir` python3 module and as such should always be run in succession.

 **Required Arguments:**